sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 ### House of Bloody Shadows

 Led by Lord Alvaro Balduino de-los-Reyes (Lord Reyes informally, his full name on written documents and for deals being struck), a former warrior king of a lost noble family.
 A charming tyrant that can be reasoned with diplomatically.
 He loves to trade boons and favors in a court setting.
-Would prefer to make a deal and win the battle without stepping foot on the field, but if enraged Reyes will take up his sword and show no mercy to his foes or those who have slighted him.
+Would prefer to make a deal and win the battle without stepping foot on the field, but if enraged Reyes takes up his sword and show no mercy to his foes or those who have slighted him.
 If you do not agree with him or submit to his will he will dominate you to bow or enslave you to do his work unwillingly.
 He is the current Prince of the Vindale Vampire Court.

 ### House of Sanguinus Nocturna

-Led by Lord Magnus Erebus, a powerful magic scholar who devoted his studies in life to advanced formal celestial magic, in death he has become more favorited with Necromancy research and rituals to create new breeds of undead abomination, his prowess as a Celestial wizard has never been questioned as he will openly challenge people to magical duels if they question him.
+Led by Lord Magnus Erebus, a powerful magic scholar who devoted his studies in life to advanced formal celestial magic, in death he has become more favorited with Necromancy research and rituals to create new breeds of undead abomination, his prowess as a Celestial wizard has never been questioned as he openly challenges people to magical duels if they question him.

 ### House of Feral Howls

 Led by one known as “Ravenlord”, In life Samiel Walker was a humble farmer and hunter for his king with an affinity for wild animals.
 When he was embraced to the night, he was left for dead in the forest by his sire.
 The only creatures to hear his cries for help were an unkindness of ravens in the Vindale woods.
 They came and drank of his blood and became empowered by the essence of darkness itself.
 They carried him to safety where Sameul began his undeath in a cavern.
-Over time he has mastered the power of the corrupted animals of Vindale’s wilderness.
-He is always accompanied by a swarm of humanoid Ravens who will viciously defend him and attack on his command.
+Over time he mastered the power of the corrupted animals of Vindale’s wilderness.
+He is always accompanied by a swarm of humanoid Ravens who viciously defend him and attack on his command.

 ### Clan of Creeping Death

 Led by Khaldun Amaranth, in life Khaldun was a murderer and rogue to a deadly band of assassins.
 His throat was slit upon his embrace so he does not speak normally, his only means of communication is telepathy.
 He is cold and calculating.
-He does not make deals.
-He will complete the contract at all costs.
+He does not make deals with his prey.
+He completes the contract at all costs.
 He will kill anyone who gets between him and his prey.
 He normally walks alone at night but on missions he is accompanied by a group of elite rogues who ensure no witnesses or survivors are left.

 ### Clan of Deranged Nightmares